 Buying a foreclosed property isn’t for everyone.
-Lenders are looking to cut their losses and recoup as much of the balance owed on the property.
-The same is true for municipal auctions where homes are sold due to tax liens, they want to sell the property as fast as possible for the most value and move one.
-Banks and municipalities aren’t interested in being landlords.
+Lenders are looking to cut their losses and recoup as much of the balance owed on the property as possible.
+The same is true for municipal auctions where homes are sold due to tax liens and municipalities want to sell the property as fast as possible for the most value and move on.
+Lenders, banks and municipalities aren’t interested in being landlords.

-More often than not a distressed property is being offered as-is.
-In most cases, you will not get a chance to tour the home or order a home inspection before you purchase it.
-Pay close attention to the listing details, most foreclosures require a cash payment at purchase.
+Often, a distressed property will be offered as-is.
+In most cases, you won’t get a chance to tour the home or order a home inspection before you purchase it.
+Pay close attention to the listing details, because foreclosures may require a cash payment at purchase.

-Below are some of the most popular search engines for distressed property:
+Below are some of the most popular online tools for finding a foreclosure property:

-- Fannie Mae HomePath®: Here you will be able to search for foreclosure listings (called HomePath® properties) by address, ZIP code or MLS number.
+- Fannie Mae HomePath®: The Fannie Mae HomePath® website lets you search for foreclosure listings of Fannie Mae properties by address, ZIP code or MLS number.